 Last 200’ of ridge walk was just as woodsy as I remembered but more snow this time.
 Some cairns had been placed throughout the woods for guidance, but as long as one stays on the ridge there’s no chance of getting lost before getting to the summit in no time.
 Summit itself was somewhat clear of trees with openings on both east and west sides.
 Great views of South Fork Snoqualmie River Valley to the east and good views of Snoqualmie River Valley to the northwest including Mount Si.
 Mount Rainier to the south could also be seen from the summit.
 The summit was somewhat breezy but not too bad.

-Tall trees to the west hid Mount Washington from view, to see it I would need to work my way down west slopes and really poke my head out.
+Taller trees to the west kept Mount Washington from view; to see the mountain I would need to work my way down west slopes and really poke my head out.
 There was another opening past the woods on the north side of the summit just as the elevation began to slowly drop.
-Here the entire ridge line from Mailbox Peak to Granite Mountain was in full view, as well as the ridge west of Middle Fork Snoqualmie River Valley, from Mount Teneriffe all the way to Middle Fork Campground.
+Here the entire ridgeline from Mailbox Peak to Granite Mountain was in full view, as well as the ridge west of Middle Fork Snoqualmie River Valley, from Mount Teneriffe all the way to Middle Fork Campground.
 McClellan Butte wasn’t as daunting viewed from the west as it is from the east or the north.